benchristel/mdsite/README.md

 - `{{title}}` inserts the content of the first `<h1>` element on the page, or the filename if there is no `<h1>`.

+## Custom Templates

+You can customize the HTML template for your pages by creating a `template.html` file in the directory where you run `mdsite`.

 ## Macros

 The available macros are: